 - Use a dishtowel to completely dry the inside of the freezer.

 - Replace the shelves and put all the food back in the freezer.
-Don’t forget to turn on the freezer!
+Don’t forget to turn the freezer back on!

-- If you are still not clear about this whole process, you can also watch the following video before cleaning your freezer.
+- If you're still not clear about the whole cleaning process, you can watch the following video before cleaning your freezer.

-A freezer is essential for your RV, which is why you want to invest in a model that is right for your family and storage needs.
-It is best to research a little about the various types of freezers and how they work before making a choice.
+A freezer is essential for your RV, which is why you want to invest in a model that's right for your family and storage needs.
+It's best to research a little about the various types of freezers and how they work before making a choice.

 How to Defrost an RV Freezer

-Defrosting an RV freezer is a very simple job and can be done quickly by following the steps given below:
+Defrosting an RV freezer is a very easy job and can be done quickly by following the steps given below: